saltstack/salt/doc/ref/topology.rst

 service by default runs on port ``4505`` and can be configured via the ``publish_port`` option in the master configuration.

 Second is the ZeroMQ REP system.
-This is a seperate interface used for all bi-directional communication with minions.
+This is a separate interface used for all bi-directional communication with minions.
 By default this system binds to port ``4506`` and can be configured via the ``ret_port`` option in the master.